Remote Presence Telementoring

 "The goal of launching Remote Presence technology is to address the critical shortage of healthcare workers in rural and remote communities," said Lorna Butler, Dean, College of Nursing.
 "The pursuit of post-secondary education should not be disadvantaged by geography.
 This technology will help us overcome many of the barriers to accessing continuing education and health services, by offering students the opportunity to obtain a first-class education without leaving their communities."

-The telementoring endpoints have been deployed to the Northlands College Nursing Skills Lab in Air Ronge, SK and the Keewatin Yatthe Regional Health Authority at St. Joseph's Hospital and Health Centre in Ile-a-la-Crosse, SK.
+The robots are located in the Northlands College Nursing Skills Lab in Air Ronge, SK and the Keewatin Yatthe Regional Health Authority at St. Joseph's Hospital and Health Centre in Ile-a-la-Crosse, SK.
 The technology allows faculty members located at the three U of S College of Nursing sites in Regina, Saskatoon and Prince Albert to "beam in" to the northern sites on demand.
-These northern communities are excited to be the first in Canada to use this innovative technology for nursing education.
+These northern communities are excited to be the first in Canada using this innovative technology for nursing education.

 For more information, please contact the Dean or the Director of Information and Communications Technology at the College of Nursing.